-Component Name Description (Japanese Name) Canon imageRUNNER ADVANCE C5200 Series (English Name) Canon imageRUNNER ADVANCE C5200 Series Any of the following MFP: - iR-ADV C5255 - iR-ADV C5250 - iR-ADV C5240 - iR-ADV C5235 (Japanese Name) iR-ADV Security Kit-C1 for IEEE 2600.1 Ver 1.03 (English Name) iR-ADV Security Kit-C1 for IEEE 2600.1 Common Criteria Ver 1.03 It contains the control software and security kit license for "Canon imageRUNNER ADVANCE C5200 Series."
-(Japanese Name) HDD Data Encryption & Mirroring Kit-C (Canon MFP Security Chip 2.01) (English Name) HDD Data Encryption & Mirroring Kit-C (Canon MFP Security Chip 2.01) Hardware which encrypts all data stored in the HDD.
+Component Name Description Canon imageRUNNER ADVANCE 500/400 Series Any of the following MFP: - iR-ADV 500iF - iR-ADV 500i - iR-ADV 400iF - iR-ADV 400i iR-ADV Security Kit-H1 for IEEE 2600.1 Common Criteria Ver 1.03 It contains the control software and security kit license for "Canon imageRUNNER ADVANCE 500/400 Series."
+HDD Data Encryption & Mirroring Kit-C (Canon MFP Security Chip 2.01) Hardware which encrypts all data stored in the HDD.
+Canon Super G3 FAX Board-AM1 A fax board to attach to the MFP.
+It is included as standard equipment on the following "F" model: - iR-ADV 500iF - iR-ADV 400iF Access Management System A license for activating Access Control Function in the control software.
+This license is included as standard equipment in the United States and Canada.